 Quarterly sales revenue

-Sales reached a new high record and the quarterly revenues from sales in dollar terms were as follows:
+Sales reached a new high with quarterly revenues from sales in dollar terms as follows:

 (Unit: USD Million)